-3. Confidentiality
+Confidentiality

-3.1 The Reader Group will treat all such disclosures in a confidential and sensitive manner.
+The Reader Group will treat all such disclosures in a confidential and sensitive manner.
 Where the individual requests confidentiality then every effort will be made to protect the identity of the individual raising the concern.
 However, the investigation process may reveal the source of the information and the individual making the disclosure may need to provide a statement as part of the evidence required.
 In such circumstances the individual will be offered advice and support.

-4. Anonymous Allegations
+Anonymous Allegations

+This policy encourages individuals to put their name to any disclosures they make.
+Proper investigation may be more difficult or impossible if we cannot obtain further information.
+It is also more difficult to establish whether allegations are credible and reasonable.
+If you are concerned about possible consequences of your identify being revealed, appropriate measures will be taken to preserver confidentiality.

-- 4.1 This policy encourages individuals to put their name to any disclosures they make.
-Concerns expressed anonymously are much less credible, but they may be considered at the discretion of The Reader. - 4.2 In exercising this discretion, the factors to be taken into account will include: - The seriousness of the issues raised - The credibility of the concern - The likelihood of confirming the allegation from attributable sources
+In exercising this discretion, the factors to be taken into account will include:

+- The seriousness of the issues raised

+- The credibility of the concern

+- The likelihood of confirming the allegation from attributable sources

-5. Untrue Allegations
+Untrue Allegations

-- 5.1 If an individual makes an allegation in good faith and reasonably believing it to be true, but it is not confirmed by subsequent investigation, the Reader Group will recognise the concern and no action will be taken against that individual. - 5.2 In making a disclosure the individual should exercise due care to ensure the accuracy of the information.
-If, however, an individual makes a frivolous, malicious or vexatious allegation, and particularly if he or she persists with making them, disciplinary action may be taken against that individual.
+If an individual makes an allegation in good faith and reasonably believing it to be true, but it is not confirmed by subsequent investigation, the Reader Group will recognise the concern and no action will be taken against that individual.

+In making a disclosure the individual should exercise due care to ensure the accuracy of the information.
+If, however, an individual makes a frivolous, malicious or vexatious allegation, and particularly if they persist with making them, disciplinary action may be taken against that individual.

-6. Support
+Support

-- 6.1 This policy is designed to offer protection to those employees and volunteers of The Reader Group who disclose such concerns provided the disclosure is made: - in good faith - in the reasonable belief of the individual making the disclosure that it tends to show malpractice or impropriety and if they make the disclosure to an appropriate person.
+This policy is designed to offer protection to those employees and volunteers of The Reader Group who disclose such concerns provided the disclosure is made:

+- in good faith - in the reasonable belief of the individual making the disclosure that it tends to show malpractice or impropriety and if they make the disclosure to an appropriate person.

-- 6.2 The Reader Group is committed to good practice and high standards and is supportive of its employees. - 6.3 Individuals who raise a concern can invite a colleague or friend to be present for support during any meetings or interviews they have in connection with the issues they have raised. - 6.4 The Reader recognises that the decision to report a concern can be a difficult one to make.
-If what is reported is true, staff should have nothing to fear because they will be doing a duty to their employer and those for whom we are providing a service. - 6.5 The Reader will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect staff when they raise a concern in good faith and will treat this as a serious disciplinary matter in accordance with internal disciplinary procedures.
+The Reader Group is committed to good practice and high standards and is supportive of its employees.

+Individuals who raise a concern can invite a colleague or friend to be present for support during any meetings or interviews they have in connection with the issues they have raised.

+The Reader recognises that the decision to report a concern can be a difficult one to make.
+If what is reported is true, staff should have nothing to fear because they will be doing a duty to their employer and those for whom we are providing a service.

+The Reader will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect staff when they raise a concern in good faith and will treat this as a serious disciplinary matter in accordance with internal disciplinary procedures.

-7. Raising a concern.
+Raising a concern